steveiliop56/tinyauth-analytics/README.md

 # Tinyauth analytics

-A simple server to collect version information from Tinyauth instances.
-Fully transparent and full open source.
+A simple server to transparently collect version information from Tinyauth instances.